 Alcoholics in the workplace can be a danger to themselves and others.
 They can be reckless and unreliable, either drinking on the job (as their condition intensifies) or showing up for work hungover and unprepared to perform.

 Many employees don’t realize it, but federal law guarantees them time off for work for substance abuse treatment, and their employers must keep their jobs open for them until they return.
-Rather than risk future unemployment, functioning alcoholics would be wise to seek professional help right away, before it is too late.

 Functional Alcoholism Treatment and Recovery